 High expectations – is Bali too hyped?

-Like most people I also saw a lot of photos of Bali on social media platforms such as Instagram and Pinterest.
-It looked like a tropical paradise with beautiful beaches and untouched nature.
 An island, where you can eat a personalized smoothie bowl in a fancy beach bar after shopping a beautiful outfit from one of those hip clothing lines.
 Where you stay in a modern villa taking a relaxing bath in your bathtub decorated with tropical flowers while looking on typical rice fields.
 A place called yoga heaven where you can swing into the jungle.

 Tourists on Bali

 Since Bali is such a tourist hot spot any kinds of traveller’s are visiting that island: low badget travellers, families, couples, luxury travellers and a lot more.
 What I found quite interesting was the inequality of the parts of Bali people traveled to.
-For me it seemed like they fly into Denpasar and just stay there.
-From there it slowly spreads out, so most tourists are staying in Kuta followed by Seminyak.
-Canggu, Uluwatu and Ubud are like the places most far from Denpasar, where tourists go to.

-So in Bali there’s basically the south really crowded and touristy and the more northern or western you go, it gets less.
-That’s also why places around Denpasar are most developed with lots of hotels, restaurants etc. I personally didn’t like that area around Kuta, because it was just not beautiful and dirty.
+I personally didn’t like that area around Kuta, because it was just not beautiful and dirty.
 The beaches there were not the dream beaches you see on social media, they were crowded and a lot of rubbish was laying in the sand.

 Canggu – expectations close to reality

 I was also staying in Canggu, a place that got really hip over the last years.
 Like most Southern places in Bali, they change so quickly, that I believe it will be a lot different the time I might return in the future.
 Canggu was actually really close to my expectations with those smoothie bowls, hip clothing lines and fancy beach bars.
+If you want to see where the Bali Hype and all the side of Bali on social media comes from, you should go there.

 Canggu was also really filled with tourists and I found it quite expensive.
 But it’s definitely a nice place if you like food, want to go surfing and have a good time with your friends.